xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 RSL does not have _relate_; it simply copies identifiers into referential attributes.
 Identify all places in the RSL where these "foreign key" relates are being done and provide a comment in the line above that has the correct syntax OAL relate statement.
-Place a side comment (// relate) on the referential copy statements that identify them as superfluous in the presence of _relate_.
+Place a comment (.// end relate) after the referential copy statements that identify them as superfluous in the presence of _relate_.
+(Check each association as the relate side comment is placed.
+Be sure that the correct referentials are being copied.
+Do mark a copy unless it is correct.)

 ### 7.4 Function Return Data
 - Identify all usage of the attr approach for returning data.